 1- Protecting sensitive or confidential data

-2- Managing large volumes of data in a structured way
+2- Managing large volumes of data in a structured way under a single document repository.

 3- Ensuring that documents are properly classified according to the organization’s policies and procedures